My quilting studio must-haves—here’s what you really need (and what you don’t!)

 These work particularly well

-for holding binding onto a quilt before you stitch it down, but they have tons of other uses as well.
-I linked the "real" Clover brand above, but you can also buy off-brand versions for much cheaper right here (though I haven't purchased these, so I can't vouch for the quality).
+for holding binding onto a quilt before you stitch it down, but they have many other uses as well.
+I linked the "real" Clover brand above, but you can also buy off-brand versions for much cheaper right here.
+(I haven't purchased these, so I can't vouch for the quality, but the Amazon reviews are solid.)

 Grabaroos quilting gloves (click to purchase)